bilgino/angularforddd/README.md

 - Aggregates are immutable datastructures per default
 - Aggregates don't publish domain events
-- Inter-Aggregate references hold by global ID properties (primary keys) rather than by object references is optional
+- Inter-Aggregate references established by global IDs (primary keys) rather than by object references is optional

 **» Routing, REST and DDD Aggregates**<br/>

-Because the navigation pattern of the Angular router engine complies with the navigational behavior of hypermedia APIs (HATEOAS) where URIs identify resources conform to RESTful practices, we must reexamine the idea of building client-side aggregates.
-As an aggregate builds a group of domain-related entities and value objects, wouldn't we then have to group resources?
+Since the navigation pattern of the Angular router engine complies with the navigational behavior of hypermedia APIs (HATEOAS) where URIs identify resources conform to RESTful practices, we must reexamine the idea of building client-side aggregates.
+As an aggregate builds a group of domain-related entities and value objects, wouldn't we then have to group resources instead?
-Presuming that a requested resource isn't already an aggregate, the question arises of how to map URIs such as `/orders`, `/customers`, `/products`, `/addresses`, `/contactinfo` to a client-side e.g. order aggregate?
+Presuming that a requested resource isn't already an aggregate, the question arises of how to map URIs such as `/orders`, `/customers`, `/products`, `/addresses` to a client-side e.g. order aggregate?

 In the classic data-centric approach database tables and their relations were identified as the foundation of resources or a resource model.
 But is this common and always true?
 Well, it all depends on the requirements of the project and how we define a REST resource!
 A REST resource may be a representation of a single entity or a